We explore and design intelligent technologies to support human to have a meaningful life at individual, dyadic, and group level.

 Designing AI-reframed messages for conflict management in difficult conversations (ongoing research)

-Supporting affective grounding using augmented body language in text-based communication and social VR (ongoing research; the social VR research was led by Ryo Ohara from the Cyber Interface Lab at the University of Tokyo)
+Supporting affective grounding using augmented body language in text-based communication and social VR (ongoing research led by Ryo Ohara from the Cyber Interface Lab at the University of Tokyo)

 Keywords: Computer-mediated communication, AI-mediated communication, inter-group communication, social cues